 If you feel your application has not been treated in accordance with the Principles and you wish to make a complaint, you should contact Ministry of Justice in the first instance.
 If you are not satisfied with the response you receive, you can contact the Civil Service Commission.

 Applying for any job can be difficult – and it’s easy to overlook certain aspects of what you’re doing.
 We’ve put together some tips to help you to make the most of the process.

 - Do your research.
-Find out about the service and familiarise yourself with our work, purpose and structure.
+Find out about the Probation Service and familiarise yourself with our work, purpose and structure.

-- Read the job profile.
-Pay particular attention to the job’s purpose and the skills needed.
+- Read the job profile and pay particular attention to the job’s purpose and the skills needed.
 You’ll need to show how you match what we’re looking for, so be sure that the role fits your abilities.

-- Tailor your answers to meet the particular requirements outlined in the job description, rather than cutting and pasting from another application.
+- Tailor your answers to meet the specific requirements outlined in the job description, rather than cutting and pasting from another application.

-- Think about how you can demonstrate, from your past experiences, that you have the qualities needed to become a probation services officer – such as overcoming particular problems or meeting certain targets.
+- Think about how you can demonstrate, from your past experiences, that you have the qualities needed to become a probation services officer (PSO) – such as overcoming particular problems, collaborating with partner agencies, or meeting difficult deadlines.

 - After you list your formal qualifications and experience, there is space for you to provide details of any other relevant training or experience you have had.
 Make sure you can explain why these will help you in your role as a probation services officer.

 - Check and check again.
 Use a spell checker, get a friend to read your application and give yourself time to proof and edit your application.
 You don’t want to miss out because of a typo, or missing information.